Gravebird/Workin-title/README.md

 Time limit is 100 seconds.

 # AOB (Any Other Business)
-User is not able to go outside of the grid.
+User is not able to go outside of the grid, nor through the walls.
-User is required to collect all 4 items and then arrives the exit.
+User is required to collect all 4 items before they arrive the exit.